rainbow82/CodeLou_FrontEnd/README.md

 ```
 The class(es) I created are:

-1. class name
+1. class name ex( .main-info-section )
-.. what class does, ex(adds padding & changes background color of the large div)
+.. what class does, ex( adds padding & changes background color of .main-info-section )

+2.

 ```